qkniep/dotfiles/README.md

 ## Getting Started

+ATTENTION: The setup process does not fully work yet!

 To set up a new development environment on a machine run:
 `bootstrap.sh`
 The script's instructions will guide you through setting up folders, symlinking the dotfiles,